Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Motivation

-Turn to the abstract (discrete or continuous) dynamical systems (maps or semiflows).
-The different types of (locally or globally) invariant manifolds of a fixed point for diffeomorphisms or $ C^1 $ maps have being studied at length in e.g. \cite[\S 5-5A]{HPS77} and \cite{Irw80, dlLW95, Cha04} etc, and also for correspondences with generating maps in \cite{Cha08}; see \cite{Che18a} for generalized results of \cite{Cha08} in more general setting than \cite[\S 5-6]{HPS77} as well.
-The theory of normally hyperbolic invariant manifold has being investigated comprehensively for diffeomorphisms on compact Riemannian manifolds in \cite{HPS77}, for $ C^1 $ maps in Banach spaces in \cite{BLZ98, BLZ08}; such results can be easily modified to the corresponding (semi)flow version (see \cite{HPS77, BLZ98, BLZ08}).
-In \cite{Che18b}, we also studied the invariant manifolds nearby an approximately normally hyperbolic and approximately invariant manifold with respect to a correspondence, giving a generalized result of \cite{BLZ98, BLZ99, BLZ08} (even for maps) and making it applicable to ill-posed differential equations (see also \cite{Che18c}).
-For the partially hyperbolicity case, this was addressed in \cite{BC16} for diffeomorphisms on Riemannian manifolds around compact sets.
+Turning now to abstract dynamical systems, various types of invariant manifolds (both local and global) associated with fixed points have been extensively studied for diffeomorphisms and $ C^1 $ maps.
+For instance, \cite[\S 5-5A]{HPS77} and \cite{Irw80, dlLW95, Cha04} provide comprehensive treatments; correspondences with generating maps are also considered in \cite{Cha08}.
+Furthermore, \cite{Che18a} extends the results of \cite{Cha08} to a more general setting than that of \cite[\S 5-6]{HPS77}.
+The theory of normally hyperbolic invariant manifolds has been thoroughly investigated for diffeomorphisms on compact Riemannian manifolds in \cite{HPS77}, and for $ C^1 $ maps in Banach spaces in \cite{BLZ98, BLZ08}; these results can be modified to the corresponding (semi)flow version (see \cite{HPS77, BLZ98, BLZ08}).
+For the partially hyperbolic case, the study was undertaken in \cite{BC16} for diffeomorphisms on Riemannian manifolds near compact sets.

-Invariant manifold theory nowadays is a basic tool to understand the non-linear dynamical systems and has a wide theoretical and practical application.
-For the partially normal hyperbolicity case, it is very useful to find some special interesting orbits; see e.g. \cite{Zen00} and \cite{LLSY16} for the searching of homoclinic and heteroclinic orbits in the practical models.
-It should be noticed that such theory provides an extremely detailed characterization of the global dynamical behaviors; see e.g. \cite{Sch09, Bec12, NS12, KNS15}.
-For some remarkable dynamical consequences in the finite-dimension, see also \cite[Section 1.2]{BC16}.
+Nowadays, invariant manifold theory serves as a fundamental tool for understanding non-linear dynamical systems, with broad theoretical and practical applications.
+In the context of partially normal hyperbolicity, it is very useful to find some special interesting orbits; see e.g. \cite{Zen00} and \cite{LLSY16} for the search of homoclinic and heteroclinic orbits in practical models.
+It is important to emphasize that this theory yields an extremely detailed characterization of global dynamical behaviors; see e.g. \cite{Sch09, Bec12, NS12, KNS15}.
+For some notable dynamical consequences in finite dimensions, see also \cite[Section 1.2]{BC16}.